St Andrew's School, Singapore: Stamford Road (1875–1940)

 The first building to go up was the chapel in 1875 and in that same year, the school vacated its cramped premises in Victoria Street and moved into the Stamford Road site.
 Classes were held in the chapel, which also became an important centre of public worship.

 J. Romanis Lee, who became headmaster from 1912, was a benefactor of the school as it acquired many of its modern characteristics during his period as headmaster.
 He set about expanding the premises of the school and raised the status of the school from a second grade school to top grade in 1914, in which the school started to offer the Senior Cambridge Examination.
 He also established a tradition of sports in the school; the school excelled in boxing and rugby union.

 Joseph Lee became headmaster in 1924 and the enrolment increased to 800.
 Lee established John Oxenham's poem "Up and On" as the school song.
 The first issue of the school magazine, "Up and On", made its appearance in 1928.

 Reginald Keith Sorby Adams succeeded Lee as the next headmaster on 1 October 1934.
 By that time, St Andrew's had become well known for its boxing and rugby.
 The need for a bigger area than the cramped site at Stamford Road had become a problem by the early 1930s.
 There were scarcely enough classrooms and there was no playing field for a school which showed so much enthusiasm and aptitude for outdoor games.

 This site ultimately became the site of the National Library of Singapore from 1960, before it moved to Victoria Street.

 Pre-war Woodsville (1940–1942)

 In 1938, Woodsville Estate comprising 7.49 ha of land, was purchased for $60,000.
 Adams, assisted by archdeacon Graham White, played a major role in the moving of the school to the Woodsville site, after previously rejecting two sites in Tanjong Katong and on Serangoon Road.
-The two-storey school buildings were completed and officially opened by S. W. Jones, the officer administering the government, on 29 July 1940.
+The two-storey school buildings were completed and officially opened by S. E. Jones, the officer administering the government, on 29 July 1940.
 The start of World War II in Singapore had the school closed.